-The Department’s Graduate Handbook provides detailed information about the program, including information about the fields available to students, program requirements, funding, and so on.
+The Department’s Handbook for Graduate Study provides detailed information about the program, including information about the fields available to students, program requirements, funding, and so on.
 Applicants must have a 3.0 undergraduate GPA to be considered for admission as a regular graduate student.
 Information on funding opportunities can also be found here.

 Students interested in learning about the application process should click the "How to Apply" link on the right of this page.

 As noted in the instructions on how to apply, the Department accepts applications on a rolling basis.
 Except under unusual circumstances, incoming students enroll during the Fall semester of an academic year.
 The Department will consider applications to its PhD and MA programs into the Summer.
 However, as noted in the instructions, decisions about funding are made during the Spring semester.
 Accordingly, the Department encourages applicants to submit all of their application materials by Jan.
 15.